alexandreknabahjr/fitnest/README.md

 ### 🏋🏻‍♀️ Customer:

-* We add a client to the system.
-Note: the client won't be added if their email address exists in the gym's database.
+* We add a customer to the system.
+Note: the customer won't be added if their email address exists in the gym's database.
-* We retrieve a list of all the gym's clients;
+* We retrieve a list of all the gym's customers;
-* We find a client through their ID;
+* We find a customer through their ID;
-* We update a client based on their email and address;
+* We update a customer based on their email and address;
-* We remove a client based on their ID;
+* We remove a customer based on their ID;
-* We retrieve a list of the gym's clients along with their information (workouts, meals, profile).
+* We retrieve a list of the gym's customers along with their information (workouts, meals, profile).